SEARCHSök

 Feel free to contact us for advice in your specific case.

-Biobank samples are involved
+Biobank samples are included

 A biobank application is required for studies where newly collected samples will be established in and/or existing samples will be released from, remain in or be established in a regional biobank.
 The biobank application is then submitted to a RBC on the same day as Part II of the application for clinical trial is submitted into CTIS.

-When the biobank application is assessed by an RBC prior to the approval of the clinical trial, the evaluation process can be accelerated.
-Potential completion of information for the biobank application can be handled during the assessment in CTIS, and the establishment of an agreement can be executed faster.
-Read more about the application process for access to biobank samples under the headline, “The process of the biobank application in clinical trials of medicinal products“.
+Read more about the application process for access to biobank samples under the headline, “The process of the biobank application in clinical trials of medicinal products”.

 The process of the biobank application in clinical trials of medicinal products